 When you personalize the experience for all your website visitors based on their needs and interests, you’re getting them to the products and content they want to see more quickly.
 Customers really value this increased convenience, and they appreciate it when they feel that they’re in control of their online experience.

-While these large ecommerce platforms do run promotional offers and alert customers when an item is scarce on product pages, they do this for the benefit of the customer.
+While these large ecommerce businesses run promotional offers and alert customers when an item is scarce on product pages, they do this for the benefit of the customer.

 It’s about showing people what they’re interested in without making them have to search and search and search.
 Instead of pushing shoppers towards conversions above all else, successful online marketing takes a long-term, customer-centric approach.